globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

    2. The HTTPS key and certificates

-To ease the deployment and the maintainance and reduce the costs of your project, consider using the software includes support for the Let'sEncrypt HTTPS certificates.
+To ease the deployment and the maintenance and reduce the costs of your project, consider using the software includes support for the Let’s Encrypt HTTPS certificates.

 Tor
 ...